jruizvar/cnn-model/README.md

 </table>

 ## Learning Curve
-The [loss](python/custom_estimator.py#L45) is define by the mean squared error between the labels and the model predictions.
+The [loss](python/custom_estimator.py#L45) is defined by the mean squared error between the labels and the model predictions.
-The blue (orange) curve corresponds to the validation (training) sample.
 The horizonal axis represents the number of [steps](python/custom_estimator.py#L80).
 One epoch is equivalent to 100 steps.

+The blue (orange) curve corresponds to the validation (training) sample.
+After one epoch the model seems to converge.

 ![](doc/learning_curve.png)

 ## Root Mean Squared Error (RMSE)
-This metric is calculated only for the validation sample.
+The evolution of the [RMSE](python/custom_estimator.py#L58) calculated for the validation sample is shown below.

 ![](doc/rmse.png)

 ## TensorBoard Graph

+The complete graph associated to the convolutional model is displayed below.

 ![](doc/graph.png)